ebzzry/ebzzry.github.io/src/y.md

 ## Step 6: Define the combinator <a name="define"></a>

-Finally, you will explicitly create a separate procedure definitions for the Y combinator itself, and the `foo` procedure.
+Finally, you will explicitly create a separate procedure definition for the Y combinator itself, and the `foo` procedure.

 ```scheme